July 9, 2025

 As mentioned before, many teams can benefit from marketing data.
 Once you’ve provided these teams with easy access to the data, it can transform outcomes.

-Marketing information management can help improve your business’s bottom line by providing data-driven insights for your marketing strategy.
-Everything from social media strategies to email marketing can benefit from improved data and insights.
+Marketing information management can help improve your business’s bottom line by providing data-driven insights into your marketing strategy.
+Improved data and insights can benefit everything from social media strategies to email marketing.
 This will help your team optimize both your product and your marketing.

 Not only that, but this data provides you with a glimpse into which marketing strategies don’t drive revenue.
 Use this information to inform decisions about your marketing budget.
 Better data means better insights, which leads to smarter spending and an overall focused marketing strategy.

 Companies that mismanage user data have more to worry about than financial setbacks.
-Customer trust and brand reputation also take a massive hit after a data breach.
-Marketing information management systems allow companies to collect data safely.
-They provide a secure way to share information between teams at your company without the increased risk of a compliance violation.
+Customer trust and brand reputation also suffer massively after a data breach.
+Marketing resource management systems allow companies to collect data safely.
+In fact, G2 reviewers frequently highlight attribution accuracy and ease of ROI tracking as major benefits of these tools.

 As with any marketing process, there are pitfalls you should be careful about.
 Data is only as valuable as the team handling it.
 The increase in global data compliance laws is also making it harder to build a marketing information management strategy.
 Here are a few of the common mistakes you should watch for.

-No matter how sophisticated your marketing information management system claims to be, data leaks and cyber-attacks are always a risk.
+No matter how sophisticated your marketing information management system claims to be, data leaks and cyberattacks are always a risk.
 Data is valuable, and there will always be the chance that someone thinks your data is worth stealing.
-Many companies choose to employ the use of other data security measures such as third-party authentication, cybersecurity training, and more.
+Many companies choose to employ other data security measures, such as third-party authentication, cybersecurity training, and more.
 Never take a backseat approach to data security, or it could cost you.

 Unfortunately, some teams may not have the budget to make a large software purchase immediately.
 If that’s the case for your business, start by building a case for your decision-maker about why marketing information management software is crucial for your business.
 Meet with other leaders and explain to them how this purchase can help them drive results.
 A decision-maker is more likely to agree to purchase the software if multiple teams benefit from it.